Lioncat6/OSC-Chat-Tools/README.md

 # Keyboard Shortcuts (PC ONLY)
 - **`P`** Toggle Chatbox

+# TO GET A PULSOID TOKEN
+ - (This link)[https://pulsoid.net/oauth2/authorize?response_type=token&client_id=8c48435f-a0c6-4512-9bf7-6768678b625c&redirect_uri=&scope=data:heart_rate:read&state=&response_mode=web_page] From an application ID for (HRtoVRChat_OSC)[https://github.com/200Tigersbloxed/HRtoVRChat_OSC] Yes I know its for their application but It will get you a token.
+I'll see about getting my own eventually
+ - https://pulsoid.net/ui/keys - If you have a BRO Subscrivtion

-# Config - last updated for 1.1.0
+# Guide- last updated for 1.1.0
 ### [https://youtu.be/an7PLpDf5kE](https://youtu.be/an7PLpDf5kE)

 # Features